PRIMA: Pre-Training with Risk-Integrated Image--Metadata Alignment for Medical Diagnosis with LLM-Based Feature Aggregation: Experiments and Results

 \subsection{Main Results}

-We evaluated PRIMA against several prominent baselines across two datasets.
-To establish a rigorous reference, we first fine-tuned DINOv3 \cite{simeoni2025dinov3} via LoRA as a pure-image baseline.
-We then combined these visual features with vanilla Clinical ModernBERT \cite{lee2025clinical} embeddings using an MLP to assess the impact of simple multi-modal fusion.
-Furthermore, we compared PRIMA against specialized diagnostic networks: DeepIK \cite{li2024deep}, which employs a CNN-based architecture specifically for keratitis diagnosis; MedKLIP \cite{wu2023medklip}, which proposes a Transformer-based fusion module to integrate multi-modal visual and textual information; and KnoBo \cite{yang2024textbook}, which first projects image features into a symbolic concept space to facilitate clinical decision-making.
-Finally, we included MedBLIP \cite{chen2024medblip} and MLRG \cite{liu2025enhanced}, which leverage LLMs for feature aggregation through diverse training strategies.
+We evaluated PRIMA against representative baselines on PAD-UFES-20 and AQUA.
+We first fine-tuned DINOv3~\cite{simeoni2025dinov3} with LoRA as a strong pure-image baseline, and further combined its visual features with vanilla Clinical ModernBERT~\cite{lee2025clinical} embeddings through an MLP to assess simple metadata fusion.
+We also compared PRIMA with prominent medical diagnostic baselines, including MedKLIP~\cite{wu2023medklip}, KnoBo~\cite{yang2024textbook}, MedBLIP~\cite{chen2024medblip}, MLRG~\cite{liu2025enhanced}, and DeepIK~\cite{li2024deep}.

-Results in Tables \ref{tab:pad}--\ref{tab:aqua} show that while DINOv3 provides a high performance floor, PRIMA consistently yields a $>5\%$ accuracy boost via multi-granular alignment, confirming that expert prior injection is vital where generic visual strength is insufficient.
-PRIMA achieves state-of-the-art results on PAD-UFES-20 (F1: 73.75\%, Acc: 78.27\%) and AQUA (F1: 85.22\%, Acc: 86.04\%), surpassing all competitors.
-The performance drop of specialized methods (MedKLIP, KnoBo) on PAD-UFES-20 underscores their limited transferability compared to our holistic strategy.
-While LLM-based baselines (MedBLIP, MLRG) perform strongly, our optimized training and knowledge injection consistently yield superior feature integration.
-Although PAD-UFES-20 metadata could theoretically appear in some foundation models' pre-training corpora, we mitigate this by using LLMs solely for offline knowledge extraction without patient data interaction.
-Crucially, PRIMA’s significant gains on the private AQUA dataset—entirely inaccessible to foundation models—validate that our performance stems from the proposed alignment strategy rather than data memorization.